 Safe drink driving?
 There’s no such thing.

-Australia has strict laws about drinking alcohol and driving, with the legal limit set at 0.05 blood alcohol concentration (BAC).
-Learners and probationary license-holders must have a 0.00 BAC.
+Australia has strict laws about drinking alcohol and driving, with the legal limit set at .05 blood alcohol concentration (BAC) for full licence holders.
+Learners and probationary licence holders must have a .00 BAC.
+Other licence types may vary.

 The effects of alcohol on your driving can include:

 - reduced ability to judge speed and distance